stijn-dejongh/lovecraft_public_domain/raw_converts/t.md

 my time; reading, thinking, and dreaming.
 Down its moss-covered slopes my first steps of infancy were taken, and around its grotesquely gnarled oak trees my first fancies of boyhood were woven.
-Well did I come to know the presiding dryads of those trees, and often have I watched their wild dances in the struggling beams of a waning moon&mdash;but of these things I must not now speak.
+Well did I come to know the presiding dryads of those trees, and often have I watched their wild dances in the struggling beams of a waning moon--but of these things I must not now speak.
 I will tell only of the lone tomb in the darkest of the hillside thickets; the deserted tomb of the Hydes, an old and exalted family whose last direct descendant had been laid within its black recesses many decades before my birth.